bioinformatics-centre/BayesTyper/README.md

 \* `bayesTyper genotype` can be distributed across nodes on a cluster - between 2 and 11 nodes were used in this benchmark.

 The time estimates are for running `bayesTyper cluster` and `bayesTyper genotype` only.
 Expect <1h combined run-time per sample for counting k-mers by *KMC3* and bloom filter creation by *bayesTyperTools*.
-All runs were done on a 64-bit Intel Xeon 2.00 GHz machine with 128 GB of memory.
+All runs were done on a 64-bit Intel Xeon 2.00 GHz machine with 128 GB of memory using [v1.3](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.3).

 ## Citing BayesTyper ##
 Sibbesen JA*, Maretty L*, The Danish Pan-Genome Consortium & Krogh A: Accurate genotyping accross variant classes and lengths using variant graphs. *Nature Genetics*, 2018. [link](https://www.nature.com/articles/s41588-018-0145-5). *Equal contributors.